 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer or by factors affecting all similar financial instruments traded in the market.
-The Company is not exposed to significant other price risk as the Company earns contractually agreed fixed management fees and consulting fees that do not fluctuate based on market prices.
+The Company is not exposed to significant other price risk as the Company's charge the industry standard rate for its management fees and consulting fees.